JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 - `file-extensions` - file extension without leading `.`
 - `file-name-patterns` - file name regular expression pattern
 - `ide-libraries` - name of a JavaScript library user preconfigured in the IDE
-- `project-tool-executables` - name of a tool executable present in the project, i.e in `node_modules/.bin`
+- `project-tool-executables` - name of a tool executable present in the project, i.e., in `node_modules/.bin`
 - `node-packages` - name of a Node.js package dependency
 - `ruby-gems` - name of a Ruby gem